AndreVivs/cse210-projects/README.md

 # cse210-ww-student-template
-This is the starter code for students in the worldwide content version of CSE 210.
+This is the starter code in the curse CSE 210.

+In this proyect we'll learn to code with classes in c#, This is Andrea Vivas and I'll let you know the changes or the learnings that I obtain with each proyect.

 This repository contains the starter code for many different projects.
 They are arranged as follows: